 After processing the 679 images and rendering the snapshots, here are some of my favorite finds:

-This is a composite of two RTI generated images, default mode on the left and specular enhancement mode on the right.
+This is a composite of the lower cover of the same volume (my favorite binding of the group).
+This shows the default on the upper left and specular enhancement on the lower right.

 This composite of another upper cover shows the default mode on the left and the specular enhancement mode on the right.
 With this one, the discoloration of the cover distracts the eye and pulls it away from the detail of the decoration, but with the specular enhancement mode you can eliminate the color completely and modify the secularity so that your eye can focus solely on the elaborate detail.